 Research involving human participants associated with Capilano University must be approved by the Capilano University Research Ethics Board.

 'Research' is defined in the Tri-Council Policy Statement on Ethical Conduct for Research involving Humans (TCPS, 2014, Article 2.1) as “An undertaking intended to extend knowledge through a disciplined inquiry and/or systematic investigation.”

 The term ‘disciplined inquiry’ refers to an inquiry that is conducted with the expectation that the method, results, and conclusions will be able to withstand the scrutiny of the relevant research community.”

-The REB makes the final decision on whether a project is exempt from REB review (TCPS 2014, article 2.1).
+The REB makes the final decision on whether a project is exempt from REB review (TCPS 2014, Article 2.1).